clawoflight/puma/README.md

 You will probably only use `puma` directly in your own scripts, or if using a window manager like AwesomeWM that allows you to execute arbitrary shell commands.

-`puma-menu` uses `dmenu` to provide a GUI login flow.
-This is the recommended way to use PUMA.
+`puma-menu` uses `dmenu` to provide a GUI login flow. **This is the recommended way to use PUMA.**

 Simply invoke it with keyboard focus in a login form and select the account to which you want to be logged in.

+Optionally, if `$PUMA_KEYRING/autoconfig.csv` exists, `puma-menu` will automatically log you in if it finds a matching entry using the focused window title:

+    // autoconfig.csv
+    domain (unused), window title substring, puma account name (argument to puma) amazon.com, Amazon Sign In, shop/amazon

 `puma-add` is a GUI dialog to simplify adding an account: